 No atheist can argue against the reality of non-material things without using non-material things.
 It's like someone arguing that there's no such thing as oxygen, while breathing the whole time.
 It's almost like arguing that there's no such thing as arguing!
-For when a materialist argues that only the material realm is real, that only material things exist, he cannot do that without using immaterial things.
-For example, like Einstein said, ideas are not physical.
-It turns out to be so simple, to disprove the claim that only the physical realm exists for, ideas exist.
+For when a materialist argues that only the material realm is real, that only material things exist, he cannot do that without using ideas, which Einstein pointed out are not physical.
+Yes, like numbers, ideas themselves are not physical.
+It turns out to be so simple to disprove the claim that only the physical realm exists, for numbers are real, and ideas exist.
 So Bob Enyart and Fred Williams have fun presenting Real Science Radio's List of Things, Real Things, that are Not Physical, aka RSR's Materialists vs. Everything List!

 - Math is not physical.